Monotone additive statistics: Overview of the Proof of Theorem

+Compared to this alternative argument, our proof of Lemma~\ref{lemma:monotone} based on Theorem~\ref{thm:marginal} is self-contained and more elementary.
+More importantly, (an analogue of) the catalytic stochastic order established in Theorem~\ref{thm:marginal} is essential for studying monotone additive statistics defined on a domain of unbounded random variables, for which the large numbers order is difficult to characterize as far as we know.\footnote{One particular challenge is that the large numbers order require a uniform comparison between the tail probabilities of $X_1 + \cdots + X_n$ versus those of $Y_1 + \cdots + Y_n$, for a fixed large $n$.
+For a given threshold of the tail, large-deviations theory can be used to show the desired comparison when $n$ is large enough.
+But making the required $n$ uniform across all thresholds becomes nontrivial when the random variables $X$ and $Y$ are unbounded.} This generalization of Theorem~\ref{thm:marginal} is presented in Lemma \ref{lemma:marginal-unbounded} in the online appendix, as a key step toward the proof of Theorem \ref{thm:domains}.

-The appendix contains the omitted proofs for most of the results that have been explicitly stated in the main text, in the order in which they appeared.
-The only exceptions are Theorem~\ref{thm:domains} and Theorem~\ref{thm:risk-invariance}, whose proofs are more technical and relegated to the online appendix.
-Additional results and proofs are presented in a separate supplementary appendix.
+The appendix contains the omitted proofs for most of the results in the main text, in the order in which they appeared.
+The only exceptions are Theorem~\ref{thm:domains} regarding the larger domain $L_M$, Proposition \ref{prop:time-lotteries-strong} regarding strong stochastic dynamic consistency and a few results in Section \ref{sec:monetary}, whose proofs are relegated to the online appendix.